 This fully automatic, directional Wi-Fi antenna comes with an extender and provides a fast and secure long-range signal.
 The setup is done through a KING Wi-Fi app for both Android and iOS.
 It extends 2.4GHz and has a 5GHz with a router for faster speeds.
 It weighs just under 3 pounds, making it very easy to mount and handle.
 This booster mounts to your RV roof, and it is dual-band for faster speeds and a longer distance.
 You don’t need to worry about router installation, and it has a single coax connection between the Falcon and the WiFiMax.
 This is also great for long haul truckers or those that frequently travel.

 The cable connection doesn’t have the smoothest setup.
-It is also quite expensive, costing $400.
+It is also quite expensive.
 Overall, its performance seems to be dependable and reasonable, but there are reports of slow download speeds in very remote areas.

-Costing less than $200, this Wi-Fi booster is a bargain in terms of the market.
-It comes as an entire kit that features three parts to pick up weak Wi-Fi signals and repeat them as a personal hotspot.
-In addition to RV’s, this is good to use on boards, campers, and large properties like a ranch.
+This Wi-Fi booster is a bargain in terms of the market.
+It comes as an entire kit that features three parts to pick up weak Wi-Fi signals and repeat them as a personal hot spot.
+In addition to RVs, this is good to use on boards, campers, and large properties like a ranch.
 It has a USB router/repeater, an outdoor receiver, and a fiberglass encased outdoor antenna.
 Altogether the items weigh two pounds, so they are light and easy to maneuver.